-Natural tropical forests can be managed for multiple, complementary objectives: production of goods (timber, fiber, fuelwood, NWFP, carbon), protection of soil, water and air and other environmental services, conservation of biodiversity, provision of socio-cultural services, livelihoods support and poverty alleviation.
+Natural tropical forests can be managed for multiple, complementary objectives: production of goods (timber, fiber, fuel wood, NWFP, carbon), protection of soil, water and air and other ecosystem services, conservation of biodiversity, provision of socio-cultural services, livelihoods support and poverty alleviation.
 Multiple-purpose forest management has been envisioned as a promising and balanced alternative to single timber-dominated strategies of natural tropical forest use.
 It can be found in existing livelihoods of forest dependent peoples, the operations of some forest industries and is even supported by some regional forest legislation.
 However, in practice, multiple-purpose management is not a dominant strategy and is often a marginal activity in forest sector.
-Incipient efforts are emerging ranging from managing small community forestry lots to national programs to develop comprehensive REDD+ strategies (Guariguata et al. 2008).
+Incipient efforts are emerging ranging from managing small community forestry lots to national programs to develop comprehensive REDD+ strategies.
 Under the right conditions, multiple-purpose forest management could diversify forest use, broaden forest productivity and provide incentives to maintain forests.
-In addition, multi-purpose management could provide a venue for reducing social conflict and exclusion related to remaining forest resources.
+In addition, multi-purpose management could provide a venue for reducing social conflict related to remaining forest resources.

-Multi-purpose forest management combines four "protection-oriented purposes" with the productive functions of forests:
+Multi-purpose forest management combines four "protection-oriented purposes" with the productive functions of forests, the sustainable provision of timber, fibre and NTFPs from the forests.
+The four protection-oriented purposes include:

-- The conservation of soil, water and carbon pools in forests that has a bearing on maintaining the productivity, health and condition of the forests themselves; - The crucial role forest plays at landscape level in maintaining downstream benefits, e.g. water quality and flow and in reducing flooding and sedimentation; - Conserving biodiversity, particularly rich in natural tropical forests, is among the top priorities for humankind because genetic diversity will be essential as a buffer against changing environmental conditions and as a pool of variation to be used in crop and forest tree improvement and breeding (Blaser and Gregersen 2013); and - Ensuring the permanence of forest carbon stocks which will be a major future challenge for foresters.
+- The conservation of soil, water and carbon pools in forests that has a bearing on maintaining the productivity, health and condition of the forests themselves; - The crucial role forest plays at landscape level in maintaining downstream benefits, e.g. water quality and flow and in reducing flooding and sedimentation; - The conservation of biodiversity, particularly rich in natural tropical forests, is among the top priorities for humankind because genetic diversity will be essential as a buffer against changing environmental conditions and as a pool of variation to be used in crop and forest tree improvement and breeding (Blaser and Gregersen 2013); and - The ensuring of the permanence of forest carbon stocks which will be a major future challenge for foresters.